DimitriVavoulisPortfolio/aws-secure-document-management-backend-with-regulatory-compliance/README.md

 ## Stack Details

 ### Master Stack
-- Coordinates the creation and dependencies of all other stacks
+- Coordinates the creation and dependencies of all other stacks except the CloudTrail Stack and the Primary Bucket Stack
 - Ensures proper sequencing of resource creation

 ### IAM Roles Stack